Mercyhealth doctor seeks to breathe new life into COVID-19 testing

 In tests conducted earlier this fall at a drive-through testing site at Mercyhealth’s Mercy Clinic North in Janesville, Wistrom said a gas-spectrum analysis device normally used in mining and industry showed it can rapidly detect COVID-19 infection by scanning human breath for key cellular changes the virus causes in humans.

-Under two waves of trials at the Janesville clinic and at Henry Ford Health System in Michigan, Wistrom said the breathalyzer technology has shown it can detect COVID infection with 85% to 95% accuracy within a few seconds.
+Under two waves of trials at the Janesville clinic and at Henry Ford Health System in Michigan, Wistrom said the breathalyzer technology has shown it can detect a coronavirus infection with 85% to 95% accuracy within a few seconds.

 Wistrom, a former firefighter and medic, described the COVID breath analysis device as a “red-light, green-light” machine that captures a puff of breath and analyzes the moisture in it for distinct cellular changes that COVID-19 causes.